SparshamCharitableSociety/sparsham/_collections/_blog/2013-10-15-RecycleYourself.md

 image : "images/2013/OrganDonationDrive.JPG"
 ---

-Sparsham conducted an awarness session and organ donation drive on 6th October 2013 at C Achyuthamenon Hall, near Ernakulam Public Library, Ernakulam.
-We organized with association of Kerala Action Force,an organ donation awarness society and they had delivered an unexceptional speech on organ donation - its possibilities, challenges and the bussiness involved in it.
-A lot of people were assembled at the hall and lot of questions were discussed.
+On the 6th of October 2013, Sparsham held an awareness workshop and organ donation drive at C Achyuthamenon Hall, near Ernakulam Public Library, Ernakulam.
+We collaborated with Kerala Action Force, an organ donation awareness organisation, and they gave a usual speech about organ donation, its benefits, problems, and the business involved.
+Many people were gathered in the hall, and several questions were discussed.
 Sparsham gives an organ donor card to those who willing to donate.

 > Live your life, then pass it on !

-A high tea was arranged and after the function, we had the Annual General Body Meeting (AGM) and discussed on further activities and elected the steering committee for the next year.
+After the high tea, we attended the Annual General Body Meeting (AGM), where we discussed future activities and chose the steering committee for the coming year.

 ![Organ Donation Drive]({{ site.url }}/images/2013/OrganDonationDrive.jpg)